rust-vmm/linux-loader/README.md

 ## Short-description

-* Parsing and loading vmlinux (raw ELF image) and bzImage images
+* Parsing and loading vmlinux (raw ELF image), bzImage and PE images
 * Linux command line parsing and generation
+* Loading device tree blobs
 * Definitions and helpers for the Linux boot protocol

 ## How to build